mithray/songshu/README.md

 -   **Convenient Storage** 🌰. `songshu` automatically stores🌰 answers it receives into encrypted `configstore`.
 -   **Extra Convenient** 🆒.
 You can provide an array of questions to `songshu` and have `songshu` only prompt the user if the answer is not already saved in storage.
 -   **User Friendly** 😊. `songshu` uses `inquirer` for prompts which means that the prompts look attractive, simple, and friendly.
--   **Compatible** ✅. `songshu` plays well with others and can be used _almost_ as a drop in replacement for the extremely popular `configstore`(which it uses under the hood). `songshu` has been trained to mimic🦜 the behavior of config store, but not all.
+-   **Compatible** ✅. `songshu` plays well with others and can be used _almost_ as a drop in replacement for the extremely popular `configstore`(which it uses under the hood).
+See the section [issues and differences](#issues-and-configstore-differences). `songshu` has been trained to mimic🦜 the behavior of config store, but not all.
 Not thoroughly tested, but the API exposes the same functions⚙️.

 ---